 In the same way, don’t be callin’ Mama a minimalist if she hasn’t already declared herself to be one.

-For instance, if your Mom has 82 pairs of shoes stacked to her closet’s ceiling, don’t think she’s turnt minimal because she says she should take a few down to the Goodwill.
+For instance, if your Mom has 82 pairs of shoes stacked all the way to her closet’s ceiling, don’t think she’s turnt minimal because she says she should take a few down to “the Goodwill.”

 And just because she no longer keeps a bunch of food in the fridge, do not, under any circumstances, tell people your Mama is a minimalist.
 She minimally cooks.
 That’s diff’rnt.

 Here’s How to Know

 If your mom is a minimalist, she, like all those crazy rednecks, is probably a little bit proud of it.
 You may already be painfully aware of where she stands on the issue of stuff, stuff and more stuff.

 But if yer a little on the fence in yer reasonin’ and need some help decidin’, read on.